cascobayesian/pfmix/README.md

 # pfmix
-# R code for visualizing and inferring the structure of Plasmodium falciparum mixture
+### Inferring the structure of Plasmodium falciparum mixture

 This forms a basic README for the pfmix code and workflows.
 Hopefully, it will provide sufficient information (or, more precisely points to information) that any individual with basic R knowledge could retool these scripts